BehradSol/EfficientFFBS/README.md

 > EfficientFFBS: Derivation and details of the algorithm.

 Instructions: Simple and easy.
-Download all the 3 codes in a directory and run main.m, that will generate one example, its three spectrogram estimates as well as the true estimate.
-It also compares estimates of a single window, while constructing the confidence intervals.
-To use the functions individually please look at the function descriptions.
+Download all the codes in a directory and run main.m, that will generate one example described below.
+To use the functions individually, please look at the function descriptions.

+Example: